digitalservicebund/ris-backend-service/README.md

 ## Prerequisites

 You need (or may want) the following CLI tools.
 For UNIX users, there is a prepared `Brewfile`, see below.

 **Necessary tools:**

 - [lefthook](https://github.com/evilmartians/lefthook#install) - manages our git hooks
 - [Github CLI](https://cli.github.com/) - used by lefthook to check for pipeline status before push
-- [talisman](https://thoughtworks.github.io/talisman/docs) - scans for secrets before you would commit them
 - [docker](https://docs.docker.com/get-docker/) - our container runtime (on macOS, the easiest way is to use [Docker Desktop](https://www.docker.com/products/docker-desktop/))
 - [gopass](https://www.gopass.pw/#install) - a tool to sync secrets
 - [Node.js](https://nodejs.org/en/) - JavaScript runtime & dependency management